yuuuuzhang/Class-Similarity-Network/README.md

 ### output_files folder:
 This folder contains the predicted results of input file.

-## WORKING MECHANISM OF DL-CRISPR

 ## USAGE:
-### Software requirements:
-TriplexFPP has been tested on the Linux system.
+Tested on the Linux system.

 ### Python Dependencies:
 Based on python2 and tensorflow 1.14